IainMF/Mens_Rights_NZ/Discrimination/different treatment.md

 > The Committee also wishes to point out that **the principle of equality sometimes requires States parties to take affirmative action in order to diminish or eliminate conditions which cause or help to perpetuate discrimination** prohibited by the Covenant.
 For example, in a State where the general conditions of a certain part of the population prevent or impair their enjoyment of human rights, the State should take specific action to correct those conditions.
 Such action may involve granting for a time to the part of the population concerned certain preferential treatment in specific matters as compared with the rest of the population.
 However, as long as such action is needed to correct discrimination in fact, it is a case of legitimate differentiation under the Covenant.[^2]

+States must take into account "apparently gender-neutral laws, policies and programmes" to consider if they negatively affect men and boys.

+> ...In particular, it is incumbent upon States parties to take into account the effect of apparently gender-neutral laws, policies and programmes and to consider whether they could result in a negative impact on the ability of men and women to enjoy their human rights on a basis of equality.
+ICESCR General Comment 16, paragraph 18

+> To design and implement policies and programmes to give long-term effect to the economic, social and cultural rights of both men and women on the basis of equality.
+These may include the adoption of **temporary special measures** to accelerate women’s equal enjoyment of their rights, gender audits, and **gender-specific allocation of resources;** ICESCR General Comment 16, paragraph 21

 There are issues relevant to men's rights here: